Apple plans to pay record labels 0.2 cents for every song that listeners stream during the three-month Apple Music free trial, a new report claims.

-“For each song that is streamed free, Apple will pay 0.2 cent for the use of recordings, a rate that music executives said was roughly comparable to the free tiers from services like Spotify,” reads the report.
+“For each song that is streamed free, Apple will pay 0.2 cent for the use of recordings,

 It continues: “This rate does not include a smaller payment for songwriting rights that goes to music publishers; Apple is still negotiating with many publishers over those terms.”

 To put the royalties into perspective, Spotify is estimated to pay anywhere between 0.5 cents and 0.84 cents per play across both free and pay monthly tiers.

 On Spotify, a song has to be streamed for at least 30 seconds to qualify as a “play” and thus accrue royalties for the artist.